 COVID-19 medication is available for treatment for those who test positive and have symptoms.
 Treatment is free, highly effective, and widely available.
 These medications can help prevent COVID-19 illness from getting worse and help keep you out of the hospital.

-There are two types of medicine to prevent or treat COVID-19:
+There are three medications to treat COVID-19:

 Who is eligible for treatment?

 You may be eligible for treatment if you:

 - Test positive for SARS-CoV-2 (PCR or antigen test, including self-tests)*A positive test is not required to be prescribed outpatient treatment, but remains highly recommended in order to decrease the risk of adverse effects especially among older adults.

 - Are within 5-7 days of your symptoms starting